MarceloPaciulli/API-REST-SpaceX-Missions/README.md

 # Remember:
-If you clone the repository, when you open the folder in your code editor, in the console you must first execute the command `npm install`, since this creates the **node_modules** folder, which is essential for the proper functioning of npm .
+If you clone the repository, when you open the folder in your code editor, in the console you must first execute the command `npm install`, since this creates the **node_modules** folder, which is essential for the proper functioning of the application.
 Finally, you can run the application with the command `npm start`.